bbepis/XUnity.AutoTranslator/README.md

 ### Implementing an Asset/Resource Handler (Auto Translator)
 This section shows how to implement an asset/resource redirector that respects the Auto Translator configuration.

-The `XUnity.AutoTranslator.Core.Plugin.dll` assembly has a base class that can be used to implement a plugin that dumps resources for the purposes of translation:
+The `XUnity.AutoTranslator.Core.Plugin.dll` assembly has a base class that can be used to implement a plugin that dumps resources for the purposes of translation.

+This class simply hooks the postfix to the load of assets from the `AssetBundle` and the `Resources` API.
+Here's how the base class looks:

 ```C#
 /// <summary>